soichih/sca-service-matlab1/README.md

 	$ condor_submit SA_Opt.submit //Submit the condor job description file "SA_Opt.submit"

-Now you have submitted the an ensemble of 10 jobs.
+Now you have submitted an ensemble of 10 jobs.
 The jobs should be finished quickly (less than an hour).
 You can check the status of the submitted job by using the `condor_q` command as follows

 	$ condor_q username  # The status of the job is printed on the screen.
 Here, username is your login name.